ConfigurationAsCode/ConfigurationAsCode.github.io/51-infrastructure-as-code.rst

 It is therefor important to fully integrate IAC into:

-- systems administration
+- Systems administration
 - IT operations
 - DevOps processes
-- with well-documented policies and procedures
+- With well-documented policies and procedures

 **1, 2, automate**
   DevOps mantra meaning you should consider automating everything you envision to do more than 2 times in the foreseable future.